cyberark/parse-a-changelog/CONTRIBUTING.md

 ## Pull Request Workflow

-1. Search the [open issues][waffle] in GitHub to find out what has been planned
+1. Search the [open issues][issues] in GitHub to find out what has been planned
 2. Open an issue in this repository to propose changes or fixes
 3. Tag issue "in progress" as you work on it
 4. Run RSpec tests as described [here][tests], ensuring they pass